narasux/jutland/README_EN.md

 - Press the <kbd>R</kbd> key.
 If any **secondary gun** of any selected warship is disabled, all will be enabled; otherwise, all will be disabled.
 - Press the <kbd>T</kbd> key.
 If any **torpedo** of any selected warship is disabled, all will be enabled; otherwise, all will be disabled.
 - Press the <kbd>D</kbd> key to forcefully display the status of all warships (HP, whether weapons are enabled, etc.).
+- Press the <kbd>B</kbd> key to view the reinforcement point information, consume funds and time, and summon warships to join the battlefield.
 - Press the <kbd>N</kbd> key to display damage values caused by ammunition hits (white/yellow/red: standard/triple/tenfold critical hits).
 - Press the <kbd>M</kbd> key to view the full thumbnail mode of the current level map (including both friendly and enemy warships).
 - Press the <kbd>ESC</kbd> key to pause the game.
 At this point, press <kbd>Q</kbd> to exit the game, or press <kbd>Enter</kbd> to continue the game.